OGGM/oggm/docs/faq.rst

-The longer answer is that OGGM has been designed to work with *all* the world's glaciers, and calibrated only on a few hundreds of them (and that's only the mass-balance model...).
-We are quite confident that OGGM provides reasonable global estimates of glacier mass-balance and glacier change: this is a result of the law of large numbers, assuming that the uncertainty for each single glacier can be large but random and Gaussian.
+The longer answer is that OGGM has been designed to work with *all* the world's glaciers, and calibrated only on a few hundreds of them (and that's only the mass balance model...).
+We are quite confident that OGGM provides reasonable global estimates of glacier mass balance and glacier change: this is a result of the law of large numbers, assuming that the uncertainty for each single glacier can be large but random and Gaussian.

 If you use OGGM for a single or a handful of glaciers, chances are that the outcome is disappointing.
-For these kind of applications, you'll probably need to re-calibrate OGGM using local data, for example of mass-balance or observations of past glacier change.
+For these kind of applications, you'll probably need to re-calibrate OGGM using local data, for example of mass balance or observations of past glacier change.